ThorstenDoherr/ultimatch/README.md

 ## Version history

+2020.01.20
+* Optimized the calculation of the outside reference point for the hypersphere leeway algorithm.

 2019.09.10
 * Implemented Standardized Differences in Means (**SDM**) as additional similarity measurement.
 * Non-Clustered standard errors are now robust.